wushenhaoyu/Decetion/my_seg/deploy/fastdeploy/semantic_segmentation/serving/fastdeploy_serving/README.md

 English | [简体中文](README_CN.md)
-# PaddleSeg Serving Deployment Demo
+# my_seg.paddleseg Serving Deployment Demo

-The PaddleSeg serving deployment Demo is built with FastDeploy Serving.
+The my_seg.paddleseg serving deployment Demo is built with FastDeploy Serving.
 FastDeploy Serving is a service-oriented deployment framework suitable for high-concurrency and high-throughput requests encapsulated based on the Triton Inference Server framework.
 It is a complete and high-performance service-oriented deployment framework that can be used in actual production.
 If you don’t need high-concurrency and high-throughput scenarios, and just want to quickly test the feasibility of online deployment of the model, please refer to [simple_serving](../simple_serving/)

 ## 1. Environment